-Dr. Ward is the Designated Medical Director for the Meridian office at Heart ‘n Home Hospice & Palliative Care.
+Dr. Ward is the Hospice Physician for the Meridian office at Heart ‘n Home Hospice & Palliative Care.
 He joined the Heart ‘n Home team in November 2017.
 Dr. Ward completed his Bachelor of Science in Neuroscience while at Brigham Young University.
 Then attended medical school in Iowa at Des Moines University and following that completed his family medicine residency with UC Davis in Redding, California.
 Dr. Ward is a Board-Certified Family Physician.
 He’s originally from Idaho, but grew up in Covington, Washington.
 Moved back “home” to the Treasure Valley almost five years ago.
 He says his wife and three little girls love it and they plan on staying.

 Dr. Ward shares, “I enjoy all things health or fitness related such as, triathlons, golf, weight training, racquetball, enormous Seattle Mariners baseball fan, coaching daughters basketball and softball teams, snow skiing with my daughters, traveling to scuba dive spots with my wife.
 My favorite dive was last year with a large group of sharks in the Bahamas.